Nuitka/MonolithPy/README.rst

 This produces a portable Python installation in the ``output`` folder.
 It has a ``pip`` and ``setuptools``, but not ``wheel`` out of the box.

-Nuitka-Python supports all of these, though with differences to standard CPython, that make it essentially always compile from source.
+Nuitka-Python supports all of these, though with differences to standard CPython that make it essentially always compile from source.

 Especially the architecture of
 Nuitka-Python will be different, so binary wheels from PyPI cannot be